Captive import: American market

-In the American market, captive imports "blurred national distinctions" because they have been designed and built elsewhere, but wear a domestic nameplate.
+In the American market, captive imports "blurred national distinctions" because they were designed and built elsewhere, but have a domestic nameplate.
 The chief reason domestic automakers market captive imports is because "it is cheaper to import those cars than to produce them" in the United States.

 The Nash-Healey two-seat sports car was produced for the U.S. market between 1951 and 1954.
 It combined a Nash Ambassador drivetrain with a European chassis and body and was a product of a partnership between Nash-Kelvinator Corporation and British automaker Donald Healey.
 After the first model year, the Nash-Healey was restyled and assembled by Pinin Farina in Italy.

-The Nash Metropolitan, sold in the U.S. from 1954 to 1962, a captive import for Nash Motors (who designed it themselves, unlike most captive imports built by another company) produced by Austin in the UK specifically for sale in the U.S. By entering into a manufacturing arrangement, Nash would avoid the expense associated with tooling, body panels, and components.
-When this two-seater sub-compact car was launched, it was the first time an American-designed car had been only built in Europe, having never been built in the United States.
-Unlike typical European cars of the era, its look was "American" and it had a design resemblance to the large or "senior" U.S.-built Nashes.
+The Nash Metropolitan, sold in the U.S. from 1954 until 1962, was a captive import for Nash Motors.
+It was designed by Nash, unlike most captive imports built by another company, and produced by Austin in the UK specifically for sale in the U.S. By entering into a manufacturing arrangement, Nash would avoid the expense associated with tooling, body panels, and components.
+When Nash launched this two-seater sub-compact car, it was the first time an American-designed car had been only built in Europe and never assembled in the United States.
+Unlike typical European cars of the era, its look was "American", and it had a design resemblance to the large or "senior" U.S.-built Nashes.
 It became one of the few small cars to sell well during the most bulk-obsessed period of U.S. automotive history.

 When Mercedes-Benz was seeking entry into the American market in the 1950s, the company signed a marketing agreement with Studebaker–Packard and became a captive brand in their showrooms.
-Around the same time, Pontiac dealers briefly sold Vauxhalls.
+Around the same time, Pontiac dealers sold the GM's British-built Vauxhalls from 1958 until 1962.